FAQ - Getting Online

 Wireless access is available on many locations on campus.
 A comprehensive list of wireless hotspots on campus can be found here.

-You can only bring your own wireless access point or router if no wireless is available in all residence halls and TLAs, we no longer allow students to bring routers or access points.
+No, now that wireless access is available in all residence halls and TLAs, we no longer allow students to bring routers or access points.
 For more information, please see the Augustana Wireless Policy.
 If you have questions please contact Wendy Ramsdale, Student Computing Coordinator via e-mail or phone 309-794-8092 or the ITS Helpdesk at 309-794-7293.

 Augustana automatically collects your MAC address during the Network Registration (NetReg) process or you will be denied access, however sometimes you will need to find it manually.